 WEIGHT: It is a lightweight option for ease of maneuverability and gliding downhill.
 It also makes it easy for the toddler to ‘scoot’ uphill.

-TIRES: The tires are made of lightweight foam that allows eased of rolling and gliding over obstacles.
+TIRES: The tires are made of lightweight foam that allows ease of rolling and gliding over obstacles.
 They are also flat free for the longevity of use.

 SEAT ADJUSTMENT: You get an adjustable seat that allows the toddler to use the bike for as long as five years without having to buy another one.